kevinweber/lazy-load-for-videos/readme.txt

 * Don’t display related videos at the end of your videos

 = Future features: =
+* Choose custom colour for your Vimeo player
 * Choose between several "Play" buttons
-* Choose between several colours for your player
 * Upload your own "Play" button
 * (Optional) video preview image for feeds
 * What you suggest